We may earn money or products from the companies mentioned in this post. Read our full disclosure here.

 Holidays can be the hardest time of the year for police officers and their families.
 For you, it’s hard to be away from your husband on special days.
 For your husband, it’s hard to be away from you, to have to work, and to have to still deal with the worst of the world when most people get to be blissfully unaware.

 And honestly, if you’re anything like me, it’s kinda tough to tear down the illusion that bad things don’t happen on holidays.
-No matter how many years it’s been since my husband first got into law enforcement, I’m still going to secretly hope that can be the case.
+I still want to hang on to the illusion that everyone has a good side, and my husband has to regularly give me a little bit of a reality check on that one, too.

 In any case, it’s tough to make the holidays special when your day looks so out of the norm – but there are definitely ways to do so.